 When Should You Take Full Spectrum?

 The only reason to shy away from full spectrum CBD products is the consequences of drug tests.
-For every maximum potential for health benefits, choose full spectrum CBD products like our USDA certified organic CBD oils in Whole Flower and Distilled formulas.
-And if sublingual full spectrum hemp oil isn’t your thing, then consider trying our full spectrum CBD capsules, made with premium Kentucky hemp extract just like our CBD oils.
+For maximum wellness potential, choose full spectrum CBD products like our USDA certified organic CBD oils in Whole Flower and Distilled formulas.
+And if sublingual full spectrum hemp oil isn’t your thing, then consider trying our full spectrum CBD capsules made with premium Kentucky hemp extract, just like our CBD oils.

 All rights reserved.
 The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of CBD products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or alternative to information from health care practitioners.
 Please consult your health care professional about potential interactions or other possible complications before using any product.